 “Civil War and Democracy: The Case of Colombia” (with Abbey Steele).
 Conflict Management and Peace Science, 2018, 35(6): 587-600.

 “State Violence and Counterinsurgent Collective Action: Evidence from Peru.”
-Revise and Resubmit at Journal of Politics.
+Conditionally accepted at Journal of Politics.

 “One for All?
 State Violence and Insurgent Cohesion.”
 Featured in the Monkey Cage (Washington Post), Revise and Resubmit at International Organization.